Will-ALVIDI/cppStartingKit/README.md

 # Customize your color scheme

-If you use a default color scheme or something downloaded from the Internet and you want to use the **C++ Starting Kit** you will have to manage your scopes inside his configuration file.
+If you use a default color scheme or something downloaded from the Internet and you want to use the **C++ Starting Kit** you will have to manage your scopes inside your configuration file(`*.tmTheme`).

 A recommended alternative is to try the [Oasis Theme](https://github.com/kodLite/Oasis-Theme) especially build for.